What is Social Anxiety?

 People with social anxiety realise that their fear is exaggerated, but they still cannot control it.
 They tend to avoid situations in which they need to perform in front of others, and this tends to interfere with life adjustment in some way.
 As you would expect, people with social anxiety disorder have an elevated rate of relationship difficulties and substance abuse.
 They also feel their self-worth is low, feel inadequate and have difficulty being assertive.

-As many as 10 percent of the population may experience social anxiety to some degree, although they all do not seek treatment.
+As many as 10 per cent of the population may experience social anxiety to some degree, although they all do not seek treatment.
 Many people are fearful of public speaking, but manage to avoid it and cope well within a slightly more limited life sphere.
 Some individuals have more severe social anxiety, and are even fearful of talking to strangers in any capacity.

 These people have more serious adjustment problems, and are more likely to seek treatment.
-Social anxiety tends to develop during teen years, but often in children described as excessively shy.
+Social anxiety tends to develop during the teen years, but often in children described as excessively shy.

 Symptoms of Social Anxiety Disorder

-Physical symptoms often accompany the intense anxiety of social phobia and include blushing, profuse sweating, palpitations, intense fear, dry mouth, panic attacks, trembling, and other symptoms of anxiety, including difficulty talking and nausea or other stomach discomfort.
+Physical symptoms often accompany the intense anxiety of social phobia and include blushing, profuse sweating, palpitations, intense fear, dry mouth, panic attacks, trembling, and other symptoms of anxiety, including difficulty talking and nausea or other stomach discomforts.
 These visible symptoms heighten the fear of disapproval and the symptoms themselves can become an additional focus of fear.
 Fear of symptoms can create a vicious cycle: as people with social phobia worry about experiencing the symptoms, the greater their chances of developing the symptoms.

 People with social anxiety disorder usually experience significant emotional distress in the following situations: